maxludden/supergene-v2/books/book07/md/chapter-2434.md

 Miss Mirror eventually got back to her feet.
 She picked up the broken sword and tried to stab Lady Wan’er.

 Han Sen tightened his arms around the girl and dodged.
 Miss Mirror directed a hard stare at him.
 “What are you doing?
 Now is the best time to kill her.
-If she wakes up and becomes that blonde b*tch again, we won’t be able to kill her.
+If she wakes up and becomes that blonde bitch again, we won’t be able to kill her.
 Then we’ll be the ones to die.”

 Han Sen frowned and looked at the girl.
 He had thought about doing this, as well.